In case your time is short

 A CMDB can quickly inform teams of the what, where, and who.
 But it doesn't reveal the full path of the physical infrastructure affected so engineers can trace a channel or an optical issue throughout the chassis and then out onto the outside plant.

 Signal flow diagrams provide these critical visual references.
-When paired with the alarm information provided by the CMDB information, teams can quickly identify where they suspect the issue would be located, decreasing the time it takes to dispatch and isolate faults.
+When paired with the alarm information provided by the CMDB, teams can quickly identify where they suspect the issue is located, decreasing the time it takes to dispatch and isolate faults.

 7. Make Sure Training is Commensurate With Your Optical Technology and Staff Have a Knowledge Base to Reference